Hugh Roe O'Donnell: Second escape attempt

 When the three prisoners were unshackled to eat, they took advantage of the gaolers.
 (Note: Ó Cléirigh merely states that the prisoners "found an opportunity on the part of the guards".
 In contrast, O'Sullivan Beare claimed Hugh Roe himself "procured a file with which he cut the fastenings of his, Henry's and Art's chains".)
 The prisoners made their way to the privy house, tying one end of the rope there, and feeding the other end down the privy hole which led outside the castle.
 Intentionally or not, Henry became separated from the others.
 (Note: According to Ó Cléirigh, "the darkness of the night and the hurry of the flight separated [Henry] who was the oldest of the party...
 [The others] were not pleased at the separation".
 According to O'Sullivan Beare, Henry made his way down the rope first, and without waiting for the others, escaped safely back to Ulster.
 Hugh Roe followed, but Art MacShane was badly injured by a falling stone whilst sliding down the rope.)
 Once outside the castle, O'Donnell and Art MacShane met with Eustace who guided them through the dark Dublin streets.
 The trio mixed in with the crowds and safely escaped the city on foot.

 In their hurry, the fugitives left their winter clothes in prison.
 O'Donnell's shoes became worn out, exposing him to the elements.
 Art MacShane had to be carried by the others, either because he had grown fat and unfit in prison, or possibly due to an injury from his fall through the privy hole.
 The trio made it into the Wicklow Mountains and sought shelter in a cave, said to be located along the slopes of Conavalla.
 O'Donnell and Art MacShane were too weak to reach Glenmalure, so Eustace left them in the cave and went on ahead to get help.
-According to O'Sullivan Beare, O'Donnell managed to survive for three nights by eating leaves and bark, but despite his pleas, Art MacShane could not eat.
+According to O'Sullivan Beare, O'Donnell managed to survive for three nights by eating leaves, but despite his pleas, Art MacShane could not eat.
 When O'Byrne's men arrived to rescue them, O'Donnell and Art MacShane were near death.
 Art MacShane died of hypothermia and was buried on the mountainside.
 O'Donnell was taken to Glenmalure where he spent a few days recovering.